Searates' Asia Shipping Guide: A must read for importers and exporters

 China Compulsory Certification (CCC)

-It is mandatory for products in over 132 categories that China imports.
+It is mandatory for products in over 132 categories imported by China.
 Approximately 20% of US exports to China require this.

 No Objection Certificate (NOC)

 When shipping used electronics to India, a No Objection Certificate (NOC) must be obtained from the Ministry of Environment and Forest.
-Note that this falls under the responsibility of the importer.
+This falls under the responsibility of the importer.

 Pre-Shipment Inspection Certificate